A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Boundedness of the Riesz transform in the range

 \section{Boundedness of the Riesz transform in the range $1<p<n$}

-As announced in the introduction, we now remove the hypothesis of strong positivity.
+As announced in the introduction, we now remove the hypothesis that the space of $L^2$-harmonic 1-forms is reduced to $\{0\}$.
 We are mainly inspired by the perturbation technique developped by Carron in \cite{Carron4}.
-This section is devoted to the proof of the following result:
+This section is devoted to the proof of Theorem \ref{Riesz 1,n}, which we recall here below:

-\begin{thm} Assume $n>3$.\\ Let $(M^m,g)$ be an m-dimensional complete Riemannian manifold which satisfies the n-Sobolev inequality, and whose negative part of the Ricci tensor $Ric_-$ is in $L^{\frac{n}{2}\pm\epsilon}$ for an $\epsilon>0$.
-We also assume that the Ricci curvature is bounded from below, and that the volume growth of $M$ is compatible with the Sobolev dimension.\\ Then for every $1<p<n$, the Riesz transform is bounded on $L^p$ on $M$.
+\begin{thm} Let $(M,g)$ be a complete Riemannian manifold which, for some $n>3$, satisfies a Sobolev inequality \eqref{sobolev}, and whose negative part of the Ricci tensor $Ric_-$ is in $L^{\frac{n}{2}\pm\epsilon}$ for an $\epsilon>0$.
+We also assume that the Ricci curvature is bounded from below, and that the volume of big balls is Euclidean of dimension $n$: